 Van Buren County Conservation

 is located in southeast Iowa along the Missouri border, and is bisected NW to SE by the Des Moines River.
-The Van Buren CCB has several historic buildings, including the Historic Greef General Store with antiques & crafts from various vendors and museums, 2 other shops currently ran as the Gems4Me and Bentonsport Artisan Co-Op.
-Bentonsport's history and park like atmoshphere along with several local owned shops make it one of the top visitor attractions in the county.
+The Van Buren CCB has several historic buildings, including the Historic Greef General Store with antiques & crafts from various vendors and museums, ?3 other shops currently ran as the Bentonsport Quilt Company, Pedal, Paddle and More, and Bentonsport Artisan Co-Op.
+Bentonsport's history and park like atmosphere along with several local owned shops make it one of the top visitor attractions in the county.

 Morris Memorial Park is improving their historic buildings and area with the local volunteers bringing in thousands of dollars for structual improvements, tours and events that wouldn't happen without the dedication of the Morris Park volunteers.
 Visit this quiet historic park with modern campground facilities, museums, and history in this beautiful retreat.